veerendranayak/redshift-workshop/lab2-dataload/README.md

 ## Create Tables
 In SQL Workbench, Copy the following create table statements to create tables in the database.
 ```
-DROP TABLE IF EXISTS partsupp;
-DROP TABLE IF EXISTS lineitem;
 DROP TABLE IF EXISTS supplier;
 DROP TABLE IF EXISTS part;
 DROP TABLE IF EXISTS orders;